eleriaqueen/d2-lod-excel-fix/README.md

 # Diablo II - LOD - "Excel" Fix

-Allow "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel-like application.
+Allow "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel type application.

+## How to use the info in this repository

+Bare minimum you need a hexadecimal editor and need to know how to search for and how to modify hex values using this type of software.

 ## Details